freeDSP/freeDSP-ALLinONE/README.md

 The freeDSP is an open-source digital signal processor family for the do-it-yourself community.
 The applications range from active loudspeaker concepts (digital crossovers, bass enhancement, ...) and room equalization over advanced musical effect processors to car audio signal processing.

-This _freeDSP Classic SMD-AiO_ is an updated SMD version of the original _freeDSP Classic_ with a few improvements/changes.
+The _freeDSP Classic-AiO_ is an all-in-one version of the original _freeDSP Classic SMD-B_ with a few improvements and changes.
+It features four amplified analog outputs as well as S/PDIF in- and output.
 This board has been designed using the Cross-Platform Open Source Tool [KiCad](http://kicad-pcb.org/).

 More informations kann be found on the [freeDSP website](http://freedsp.cc)

-You can find a PDF version of the schematic in the SOURCES folder (freeDSP_Classic_SMD.pdf)
+You can find a PDF version of the schematic in the SOURCES folder (LINK)

 ## Links